Fine properties of the curvature of arbitrary closed sets: Introduction

 \paragraph{Relating the principal curvatures to the eigenvalues of the differential of the spherical image map.} If $ A \subseteq \Real{n} $ is a closed set, let $ \bm{\xi}_{A} $ be the nearest point projection onto $ A $ and let $\bm{\nu}_{A} $ be the spherical image map, i.e.\ $\bm{\nu}_{A}(x) = \bm{\delta}_{A}(x)^{-1}(x-\bm{\xi}_{A}(x))$ for $ x \in \dmn \bm{\xi}_{A} \sim A $.
 If $ A $ is a set of positive reach then it is well known (Federer \cite[4.8]{MR0110078} and Z\"ahle \cite{MR849863}) that $ \bm{\nu}_{A} $ is differentiable with symmetric differential at $ \Leb{n} $ a.e.\ $ x \in \{ y : 0 < \bm{\delta}_{A}(y) < \reach(A) \} $ and, denoting by $ \chi_{A,1}(x) \leq \ldots \leq \chi_{A,n-1}(x) $ the eigenvalues of $ \Der\bm{\nu}_{A}(x)|\{v : v \bullet \bm{\nu}_{A}(x) =0 \} $, it follows that the principal curvature $ \lambda_{A,i}(a,u) $ of $ A $ at $ \Haus{n-1} $ a.e.\ $ (a,u)\in N(A) $ is given by

 in fact the right side does not depend on $ r \in (0, \reach(A)) $.
-On the other hand, it has been proved long ago in \cite{MR0310150}, on the basis of the well known theorem of Alexandrov on the twice differentiability of convex functions, that if $ A $ is an arbitrary closed subset of $ \Real{n} $ then a certain extension of the nearest point projection $ \bm{\xi}_{A} $ on $ \Real{n}$ is differentiable with symmetric differential at $ \Leb{n} $ almost every $ x \in \Real{n} $ (recall that the nearest point projection is not well defined on $ \Real{n} $ unless $ A $ is convex).
+On the other hand, it has been proved in \cite{MR0310150} that if $ A $ is an arbitrary closed subset of $ \Real{n} $ then a certain extension of the nearest point projection $ \bm{\xi}_{A} $ on $ \Real{n}$ is differentiable with symmetric differential at $ \Leb{n} $ almost every $ x \in \Real{n} $ (the nearest point projection is not well defined on $ \Real{n} $ unless $ A $ is convex).
 Therefore it is a natural question to understand if the principal curvatures of an arbitrary closed set introduced in \cite{MR2031455} can be realized by mean of a suitable extension of \eqref{relation between principal curvatures: positive reach}.
 We provide the answer in sections \ref{section: approx. diff of n.p.p.} and \ref{section: s.f.f.}, whose content we now briefly describe.
-For an arbitrary closed set $ A $ we introduce a reach-type function $ \rho(A, \cdot) $ in \ref{definition of rho}, we analyse the local behaviour of the nearest point projection on the super-level sets of $ \rho(A, \cdot) $ in \ref{A lambda}, and on the level sets $ S(A,r)$ of the distance function $ \bm{\delta}_{A} $ in \ref{fine properties of level sets}.
-Then we obtain in \ref{regular points}-\ref{approximate diff of nearest point pr} a refinement of the theorem in \cite{MR0310150}.
-This analysis is the basis both for the answer to the aforementioned question and to the other developments in the subsequent sections.
-Summarizing the results in section \ref{section: s.f.f.}, we can state the following theorem, which provides the desired generalization of \eqref{relation between principal curvatures: positive reach} to arbitrary closed sets.
+The main purpose of section \ref{section: approx. diff of n.p.p.} is to analyse the set of approximate differentiability points of $ \bm{\xi}_{A} $ for an arbitrary closed set $ A $ and to describe the tangential and curvature properties of the level sets $ S(A,r)$ of the distance function $ \bm{\delta}_{A} $ in terms of $ \bm{\nu}_{A} $ and its approximate differential, see \ref{fine properties of level sets}.
+This is done introducing a meaningful reach-type function $ \rho(A, \cdot) $ in \ref{definition of rho} and analysing the behaviour of $ \bm{\xi}_{A} $ on the super-level sets of $ \rho(A, \cdot) $, see \ref{A lambda}.
+A first consequence of this analysis is contained in \ref{regular points}-\ref{approximate diff of nearest point pr}, where we provide a refined version of the differentiability theorem in \cite{MR0310150}.
+As a second consequence, we obtain in section \ref{section: s.f.f.} the answer to the question posed at the beginning of this paragraph, which we summarize in the following theorem.

 \begin{Theorem} If $ A \subseteq \Real{n} $ is a closed set then $ \bm{\nu}_{A} $ is approximately differentiable with symmetric approximate differential at $ \Leb{n} $ a.e.\ $ x \in \Real{n} \sim A $ and, denoting by $ \chi_{A,1}(x) \leq \ldots \leq \chi_{A,n-1}(x) $ the eigenvalues of $ \ap\Der\bm{\nu}_{A}(x)|\{v : v \bullet \bm{\nu}_{A}(x) =0 \} $,